Aaron Scott (basketball)

-Aaron Scott (born July 11, 2003) is an American professional basketball player for the Maine Celtics of the NBA G League.
-He played college basketball for North Texas and St. John’s.
-He played for the Boston Celtics summer league team in 2025.
+Aaron Scott (born July 11, 2003) is an American professional basketball player who last played for the Maine Celtics of the NBA G League.
+He played college basketball for North Texas Mean Green and St. John’s Red Storm.

 College career

 Scott began his college basketball career with three seasons playing at North Texas.
-He was a CUSA All-Freshman team honoree in his first season and a full time starter for North Texas as a sophomore and junior.
+He was a CUSA All-Freshman team honoree in his freshman season and a full time starter for North Texas as a sophomore and junior.
 He averaged 11 points per game as a junior.

 Scott transferred to St. John’s for his senior year where he started 30 games and averaged 8.4 points per game.
-Scott credits St. John’s head coach Rick Pitino for helping to elevate his game while with the Red Storm.
+Scott played under head coach Rick Pitino at St. John's.

 In 2023, Scott’s Mean Green won the 2023 NIT championship.
 In 2025, Scott was a member of the St. John’s team that went to the Round of 32 of the 2025 NCAA tournament.